Jeevan-Tumkur-Venkatesh/AI_Powered_CI-CD_Failure_Analyzer/README.md

 # AI-Powered CI/CD Failure Analyzer

-An intelligent **Spring Boot** service that analyzes CI/CD pipeline logs and returns:
+An intelligent Spring Boot service that analyzes CI/CD pipeline logs and returns:

 - Failure type
 - Root cause
 - Step-by-step suggested fixes
 - Confidence score

-The goal is to **reduce manual debugging time** by extracting only the relevant error block and generating actionable remediation steps.
+The goal is to reduce manual debugging time by extracting only the relevant error block and generating actionable remediation steps.

 ---

-## Problem
+## Overview

-CI/CD logs are often **large, noisy, and hard to inspect manually**.
+CI/CD logs are often large, noisy, and difficult to inspect manually.
-Finding the real failure reason takes time and slows down delivery.
+Finding the actual failure reason slows down delivery and increases triage time.

 This service automates:

 - Extracting the important error section
 - Classifying the failure
-- Suggesting safe fixes
+- Suggesting safe, actionable fixes

 ---